 As a former teacher, I pride myself on making these visits engaging for your students.
 My talks focus on writing, passion, reading, and how to explore new worlds through books.
 But don’t just take my word for it.
 Feel free to read the testimonials from other teachers and librarians who have hosted me in the past:

-“Scott’s visit was a huge success.
-He was a compelling speaker and his message about finding your passion resonated powerfully with our students.
-A true teacher, he connected with and was curious about all of our students.
-They truly enjoyed listening to him to him speak and learning about writing.
-They left the event energized, motivated and excited about reading his book!” – Jennifer Cassidy, Librarian at Dillard Drive Middle
+“Scott was a compelling speaker and his message about finding your passion resonated powerfully with our students… They left the event energized, motivated and excited about reading his book!” – Jennifer Cassidy, Librarian at Dillard Drive Middle

-“Scott Reintgen visited our school to speak with students about the process of becoming a writer.
-His powerful message about finding a career that he loves inspired and engaged all of my students… Because he is a former teacher and because his novel’s audience is young adults, I highly recommend him as a guest speaker…” – Kim Eckstein, NBCT of English at Apex Friendship High School
+“Scott visited our school to speak with students about the process of becoming a writer.
+His powerful message about finding a career that he loves inspired and engaged all of my students… I highly recommend him as a guest speaker…” – Kim Eckstein, NBCT of English at Apex Friendship High School